What Is A Lathe Machine? Its Diagram, Parts and How it Works

 Parts Of A Lathe Machine

-A lathe machine consists of several essential components that work together to perform various machining operations.
+A lathe machine consists of several components that work together to perform various machining operations.
 Here are the key parts of a lathe machine and their functions:

 Bed